MaksimHUB1/service_app/README.md

 # service_app

-The project is focused on the study of such technologies as Celery, Redis, Chashe and optimization of sql requests.
+The project is focused on the study of such technologies as Celery, Redis, Cache and optimization of sql requests.
 Also for repeating the writing of Docker and Docker-compose files